 There are plenty of reasons we're swooning over this corner of Mexico, many which we already laid out.
 But we realized while we told you lots about where to eat, we forgot to tell you what to eat.
 We’re here to right that wrong and share what to eat next time you travel to Baja California.

-It must be said that as Mexico’s most northwestern and one of its youngest states, Baja has a newer food culture that it has only crystallized in the last 15 years or so.
-Though Baja’s cuisine was previously undefined, what is for sure is that there are certain dishes— some of which are taking the food world by storm right now (um, tostadas, anyone?) — that are undeniably “Baja.”
+As Mexico’s most northwestern and one of its youngest states, Baja California has a newer food culture that it has only crystallized in the last 15 years or so.
+Though Baja food and cuisine was previously undefined, what is for sure is that there are certain dishes— some of which are taking the food world by storm right now (um, tostadas, anyone?) — that are undeniably “Baja.”

-Before we talk what to eat, let us share a little backstory.
-When it comes to food and Baja California, you may have heard the terms “Baja Med,” coined by chef Miguel Angel Guerrero or “Cali Baja,” which was alternately developed by chef Javier Plascencia, being thrown around.
-To be crystal clear, those terms refer to the more fine-dining cooking style that emerged in the region during the past few decades.
+Before we talk about what to eat in Baja California, let us share a little backstory.
+When it comes to food in Baja California, you may have heard the terms “Baja Med,” coined by chef Miguel Angel Guerrero or “Cali Baja,” which was alternately developed by chef Javier Plascencia, being thrown around.
+To be crystal clear, those terms refer to the more fine-dining cooking style that emerged in the Baja California region during the past few decades.
 Those chefs’ creativity has been a major force in making the region’s food scene what it is today.

-Here’s our list of essential Baja California dishes which span from old to new, high-end to rustic, and with a few surprising inventions along the way.
+Here’s our list of the essential dishes you must eat when you travel to Baja California, which span from old to new, high-end to rustic, and with a few surprising inventions along the way.